 Although plastic piping such as PVC builds up electricity or static discharges seem to be a norm, you should not take a chance at a dust explosion.
 The static electricity ignites the dust, which is combustible, inside the pipe.

-We can prevent this danger by grounding the PVC piping system as we did with our PVC dust collection system.
-We used insulated 20 gauge copper wire solid and connectors for joints.
+In my own workshop, I put an end to this hazard by grounding my PVC dust collection system.
+What did the trick for me was 20-gauge insulated copper wire, along with connectors for the joints.
 You can also use uninsulated copper wire with 18 gauge strands.

 Run the copper wire along or around the pipe throughout your pipeline system to disperse the built-up static electricity.
 If you need connectors, attach an end of your wire with the connectors and the other end to the frame of the dust collector.